John Thompson (basketball): Confronting drug lord

-US national team
+U.S. national team

-Thompson was an assistant coach for the US national team on its gold medal-winning 1976 Olympic team.
+Thompson was an assistant coach for the U.S. national team on its gold medal-winning 1976 Olympic team.
 He was later the head coach of the 1988 Olympic team, the Americans' last fully collegiate squad.
 Although favored to win the international tournament, the United States was narrowly defeated by the all-professional and experienced Soviet Union in the semifinals 82–76, marking the first time the Americans did not reach the gold medal game.
-The United States won its final game against Australia to capture the bronze medal.
+The United States won its final game against Australia to capture the bronze medal, the lowest finish by an American team for men's basketball.

 Protest against Proposition 42

 On January 14, 1989, before the start of Georgetown's home game against Boston College, Thompson walked off the Capital Centre floor and turned coaching duties over to assistant Mike Riley.
 Thompson was protesting the NCAA's Proposition 42, which would have denied athletic scholarships to student athletes who failed to qualify academically under standards of the already in effect Proposition 48.
 Thompson expressed concerns that the proposal would leave many student athletes without a means of paying for their education, as well as what he felt would be the proposal's disproportionate impact on Black athletes.